tytydraco/yessleep/out/DontStreamoni.md

 It started fairly innocent.
 I cringed at my own awkward greeting and watched how I eventually started streaming - all normal, all good.
 To save myself from the embarrassment though, I skipped several minutes and hours.

 Suddenly I was able to watch in complete bewilderment and abject horror as a version of myself I didn't recognize looked up from his phone screen directly into the camera.
-It looked like me, sure - same disheveled hair, same gaming chair and cluttered studio apartment backdrop.But the way this... this debased doppelgänger was behaving was a million miles away from the shy, reserved person I knew myself to be.
+It looked like me, sure - same disheveled hair, same gaming chair and cluttered studio apartment backdrop.

+But the way this... this debased doppelgänger was behaving was a million miles away from the shy, reserved person I knew myself to be.

 "Now, time to switch the fucking gears a bit, this shit is boring," the on-screen figure snarled, eyes bulging maniacally as spittle flew from his contorted mouth.
 "You've tuned in for a night of utter moral depravity, I hope? *Good*."